larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 K of of 40 bit words,
 of which 36 could be used,
 and it costs $385,000 from
-fabric tech it was.
+Fabritek it was.
 (30:01)
 Well, that's what we've,
 that's a that's its name.
-That's what we called it and and Moby was is.
+That's what we called it and and moby was is.
-Is is a you know is a Moby Dick?
+Is is a you know is a moby Dick?
 Sort of a large and and it has some other connotation to it.
 Yeah so.
 You guys designed it.